lamar-software/house-styles/README.md

 ```

 ## Resource Identifiers
-- Resource identifier elements should be comnbined with colons.
+- Resource identifier elements should be combined with colons.
 For example:
 ```
 MyAccount:RegisteredDevices // could represent /my-account/registered-devices
 ```

   - Why is this important?
 Redirect URLs are not always available to or accepted by the client that initiated the request and it's imperative that an API is easily accessible and maintains platform agnosticism.

 ### Further Reading